Did you know backlinks are still one of Google’s major ranking factors?

 Tactic #2: Build Relationships with Influencers

 Influencer marketing is one of the most valuable aspects of your link building campaign.
+There are so many tools and services for influencer marketing in today’s landscape that help make this possible.
 Influencers have lots of authority online and a big following.
 They can bring you greater exposure, new followers, and help you build trust with your audiences.